- AdWords, or pay per click advertising, is when you pay for the number of clicks you receive on an ad.

-- User-friendly website: The point of SEO is developing a website that is easy to navigate, accessible, meaning it be used by anybody, has a clear menu, is visually appealing and loads quickly.
+- Creating a user-friendly website: The point of SEO is developing a website that is easy to navigate, accessible, meaning it to be used by anybody, has a clear menu, is visually appealing and loads quickly.

-- Creates backlinks: these are links that refer back to a website.
+- Createing backlinks: these are links that refer back to a website.
 The quality of your links will determine your PageRank on Google.
-Although Google has recently announced the ‘decreased importance’, Google still crawles your website, and bad backlinks will be negative for your SEO.
+Although Google has recently announced the ‘decreased importance’, Google still crawls your website, and bad backlinks will be negative for your SEO.

-- Blog: Blogging demonstrates that your website is alive and kicking to search engines.
+- Creating valuable content: Blogging demonstrates that your website is alive and kicking to search engines.
 You can use the keyword tool and utilise relevant keywords/phrases in your blogs, you can rank organically for your posts.

-- Social media profiles: how many share your content and do they have authority?
+- Social media profiles: How many people share your content and do they have authority?
 Refer to the article below to learn more about how social media influences SEO.

 Hopefully, this article has demonstrated the main differences between Google AdWords and SEO.
 In regards to SEO, the definition is constantly changing, because search engines are constantly updating their algorithm to make sure their result page is relevant to the user.